10 Best Google Docs Alternatives & Competitors 2023

 - With Google for indexation

 Collaborative editing lets everyone in your Workspace comment, edit, and work on the Doc simultaneously, without any overlap.
-You’ll also know who is working on what with real-time collaboration detection.
+You’ll also know who is working on what with real-time Collaboration Detection in ClickUp.

 You can also customize your Docs for your needs with a wide variety of features like:

 - Author settings: show the Doc creator and contributors

 - Custom cover image: choose from the gallery, your desktop, a link, or the Unsplash library

 - Font size: choose from small, normal, or large for easy viewing